Updated on November 3rd, 2024 By Felix Martinez

 The Dividend Kings are a selective group of stocks that have increased their dividends for at least 50 years in a row.
-We believe the Dividend Kings are among the highest-quality dividend growth stocks to buy and hold for the long term.
+We believe they are among the highest-quality dividend growth stocks to buy and hold for the long term.

 With this in mind, we created a full list of all the Dividend Kings.
 You can download the full list, along with important financial metrics such as dividend yields and price-to-earnings ratios, by clicking the link below: